Cool stuff in Dubai

 Ferrari World Abu Dhabi (about an hour from Dubai)

-More at World’s fastest rollercoaster
+Read more at: World’s fastest rollercoaster

 Further information at: www.ferrariworldabudhabi